Logo

 Does CBT for tinnitus work?

-Cognitive Behavioral Therapy (CBT) for tinnitus works by changing thought patterns about intrusive ringing and introducing behavior therapies to reduce tinnitus distress.
+Cognitive Behavioral Therapy (CBT) for tinnitus works by changing thought patterns about intrusive ringing and introducing behavioral changes that reduce tinnitus distress.

 In this article, I cover the following topics on CBT for tinnitus: